FathimaAshraf550/Fathima_Ashraf/README.md

 ## Other Common Github Profile Sections
-👩‍💻 I'm currently working on improving my problem solving skills.

-👯‍♀️ I'm looking to collaborate on various industry relevant    projects
+I'm looking to collaborate on various industry relevant projects

 📫 How to reach me